websiteinspiration/bugsplat.rb/entries/2014-09-13-building-a-private-backhaul-network-with-zerotier.md

 Once you've signed up and logged in, you'll see a box that says `(network name)` next to a `Create Network` button.
 Put a name in and hit the button.
 This name does not have to be unique, it's strictly for your use.
 Make a note of the new network's Network ID.

 Next, you'll need to install the ZeroTier client on your machines.
 Ideally it would be packaged and installed via the official distribution systems like yum and apt, but ZeroTier isn't quite there yet.
 Instead, there's a downloadable installer for each platform.
 On Linux installer is a shell script containing an embedded binary, so all you have to do is download it and run it.
 For OS X they provide a normal DMG containing a normal Mac application.
+Similarly, on Windows they provide an MSI installer.

 Once you have ZT running on a host, you can see it's automatically generated host ID like this: